 So although traditional therapy and traditional counseling are great places to start for people struggling with addiction, these types of counseling are not always geared towards addressing addiction and the issues associated with substance abuse.

-How are Traditional Counselors and Drug Counselors Similar?
+How are Traditional Therapists and Drug Therapists Similar?

 This is an important distinction because many types of therapy and counseling, such as cognitive behavioral therapy, are used in drug counseling.
 Cognitive behavioral therapy is a type of therapy used to identify negative behaviors and work on them so that they become positive behaviors.
 This is done through positive reinforcement and classical conditioning of the patient so that the positive ones overrule the negative behaviors.